 - Net millions of dollars from donors and tithers is lost annually to fraud.

-These are four facts that every church leader needs to accept and take seriously.
+These are four facts that every church leader needs to assume and take seriously.

 Thankfully, churches are not facing the same disrepute as Silicon Valley startups.
 Even if many disagree with their message, church leaders enjoy society’s trust when it comes to money, for the most part.
 However, church fraud does not need to be on the rise before church leaders take steps to prevent, detect, and deter embezzlement in their churches—if they wait, the church may well go the way of Silicon Valley.